wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/4-exercise-build-a-flow.md

 - When a customer submits a Booking Request, an email is sent to them confirming that the request was received.
 - When a decision has been made on a Booking Request, the customer receives an email to update them on the decision.

 You may choose to design this as to Power Automate flows or just one.
-There is no right answer, as long as you have the expected behavior based on the specifications provided.
+There's no right answer, as long as you have the expected behavior based on the specifications provided.
 Think through your decision on number of flows for this design.

 <!-- 3.
 Validation -------------------------------------------------------------------------------------------